bdeployteam/bdeploy/doc/retypeuser/experts/security.md

 # Security

 **BDeploy** uses HTTPS everywhere along with advanced _security tokens_ which allow mutual authentication for every request.
-Think of it as a combination of _JWT_ and mutual certificate based authentication.
+Think of it as a combination of _JWT_ and mutual certificate-based authentication.

 This mechanism is used for _every_ remote communication, especially for every remote communication which would cause a state change in **BDeploy**.
-There are some endpoints in the Web UI backend which must be unsecured by design (e.g. the one performing authentication and issuing the _security token_ for all following remote communication).
+There are some endpoints in the Web UI backend which cannot be secured by design (e.g. the one performing authentication and issuing the _security token_ for all following remote communication).

 As a consequence, a _security token_ is required for all CLI commands that communicate with a remote **BDeploy** server, when registering a _node_ with a _master_ minion (as they communicate), and for all toolings which communicate otherwise with **BDeploy** (e.g. build integrations which fetch dependencies and push **Products** to **BDeploy**).